DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react/react-gettingstarted.md

 :::

+[//]: # (wizard-initialize-start)

 ## Non-Blocking

-[//]: # (wizard-initialize-start)

 The withDevCycleProvider higher-order component (HOC) initializes the React SDK and wraps your root component.
 This provider may cause your app to flicker when it is first rendered, as all DevCycle variables will return their default values until the SDK is initialized.
-To avoid this, use the usIsDevCycleInitialized hook.
+To avoid this, use the `useIsDevCycleInitialized` hook below.

 ```jsx
 import { withDevCycleProvider } from '@devcycle/react-client-sdk'